 The Effects of Cocaine on a Breastfeeding Baby

 The National Institute of Health has published a study indicating that cocaine passes from mother to infant in “meaningful amounts” and could cause “considerable harm.”

 Newborns are extremely sensitive to cocaine.
 Cocaine exposure can cause an increased heart rate, increased blood pressure, extreme irritability, agitation, increased startle reflex, choking and vomiting.

 Obviously, the best choice is to completely abstain from cocaine.
 If you do use once in a while, however, the recommendation is to wait at least 24 hours before breastfeeding.
 In the meantime, you should “pump and dump” and feed your baby formula or breast milk that was expressed and stored when you were not using cocaine.
+Because cocaine is

 One final word of caution: Cocaine should never be smoked when babies are around because they can be exposed to the drug just by breathing the smoke in the room.

 Is cocaine affecting your family's financials?

 Do you find yourself running out of money or struggling to pay the bills on time?
 You might be spending more on your cocaine habit than you think.

 Cocaine Addiction Treatment at The Raleigh House